LearningSys/nips18/cfp.md

-# Call for Papers - Systems for ML Workshop @ NIPS 2018
+# Call for Papers - Systems for ML Workshop @ NeurIPS 2018
-We invite participation in the Systems for ML Workshop which will be held in conjunction with NIPS 2018 in on December 7, 2018 in Montreal.
+We invite participation in the Systems for ML Workshop which will be held in conjunction with NeurIPS 2018 in on December 7, 2018 in Montreal.

 ## Overview